MySQL client programs at CSC

 Following the disk usage in kaivos.csc.fi

 Each user has only limited disk space available in the kaivos.csc.fi server.
 If the database reaches the disk quota, the database users can no longer write to the database.
 In these cases the users should clean up the database to reduce the size or apply more disk space from CSC.
-You can check the database quota and usage with the Kaivos Status tool or with command:
+You can check the database quota and usage in MySQL terminal session.

 The current size of the database can be checked with the MySQL command: